KarolinaMot/HLSL-and-ue5-blog/_site/index.md

 };
 ```

-In “ProjectName.cpp” we define the StartupModule() function, and inside we add the secondary directory to the Shaders folder we previously created.
+In ProjectName.cpp, define StartupModule() to add the Shaders folder as a secondary directory:

 ```c++
 FString ShaderDirectory = FPaths::Combine(FPaths::ProjectDir(), TEXT("Shaders"));
 AddShaderSourceDirectoryMapping("/Project", ShaderDirectory);
 ```

-Finally, we override the primary game module by using the macro `IMPLEMENT_PRIMARY_GAME_MODULE(FProjectModule, ProjectName, "ModuleRulesName");`
+Finally, override the primary game module with `IMPLEMENT_PRIMARY_GAME_MODULE(FProjectModule, ProjectName, ModuleRulesName);`

 These is the final file: